sebastian974/sebastian974/README.md

 ## I'm a Telecommunications Engineering Student

-- 👨‍💻 I’m currently studying at the National University of San Agustin
+- 👨‍💻 I’m currently studying at the National University of San Agustin.
-- 📚 I’m currently learning everything about Frontend and Backend technologies 😅
+- 📚 I’m currently learning about Data Science.
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
-- ⚡ Fun fact: I love to play pool and snooker 🎱.
+- ⚡ Fun fact: I love to play soccer.

 ---